THIS IS AN ASPIRE PHARMA WEBSITE PAGE INTENDED FOR UK PATIENTS WHO HAVE BEEN PRESCRIBED COMBISAL® (SALMETEROL/FLUTICASONE)

 Symptoms

-The most common symptoms of asthma are wheezing, cough, breathlessness and developing a feeling of tightness in the chest.1,2 Sometimes children and adults with asthma have times when their breathing becomes more difficult.3 Depending on the severity of your condition, your symptoms can range from mild to severe.
+The most common symptoms of asthma are wheezing, cough, breathlessness and developing a feeling of tightness in the chest.1,2 Sometimes children and adults with asthma have times when their breathing becomes more difficult.2 Depending on the severity of your condition, your symptoms can range from mild to severe.
 Your own symptoms can vary over time and may be different to other people’s symptoms.
 Each episode of symptoms may last around an hour, or persist for several weeks unless treated.
-1,2,3
+1,2

 Causes

-Currently the exact cause of asthma is unknown.1,4 Some of the suggested causes are genetics, pollution and possibly even modern hygiene standards but there’s not currently enough evidence to know if any of these do cause asthma.
-Asthma attacks occur when certain triggers cause inflammation in the airways – this causes the muscles around the airways to squeeze, leading to a narrowing of the airways which can also become clogged with mucus.1,2,4
+Asthma attacks occur when certain triggers cause inflammation in the airways – this causes the muscles around the airways to squeeze, leading to a narrowing of the airways which can also become clogged with mucus.1,2

 Asthma triggers

-Some of the most common triggers include:
+Some of the most common triggers include1:

 - infections like colds and flu